 Modern improvements include, of course, indoor plumbing (the downstairs bath has been remodeled) and a homey kitchen.
 Its three bedrooms, parlor, kitchen and porches (rear one screened) capture the atmosphere of a relaxed past.
 Historic Rugby has welcomed lodgers here since shortly after acquiring it in 1981.
 It’s conveniently located right on what used to be Rugby’s Central Avenue, then was State Hwy.
 52, but is now the much-less-busy & quieter Rugby Parkway.

 The downstairs bedroom is where Hughes stayed when he praised Rugby’s night sky as “studded with stars as bright as though they were all Venuses.”

-Pioneer Cottage is self-catering, but the Harrow Road Cafe (open Fri-Sun, 423-628-2350) is a short walk away and R.M.
+Pioneer Cottage is self-catering with its own kitchen, but R.M.
 Brooks Store a short distance west offers lunch/takeout daily except Wednesdays & Sundays (423-628-2533) if guests choose not to bring their own provisions.
 Pets are allowed (with $20 per pet fee) and children are welcomed here.